Chalcogenide chemical vapour deposition

-Chalcogenide chemical vapour deposition is a proposed technology for depositing thin films of chalcogenides, i.e. materials derived from sulfides, selenides, and tellurides.
-Conventional CVD can be used to deposit films of most metals, many non-metallic elements (notably silicon) as well as a large number of compounds including carbides, nitrides, oxides.
-CVD can be used to synthesize chalcogenide glasses.
+Chalcogenide chemical vapor deposition is a proposed technology for depositing thin films of chalcogenides, i.e. materials derived from sulfides, selenides, and tellurides.
+Conventional CVD can be used to deposit films of most metals, many non-metallic elements (notably silicon) as well as a wide range of compounds including carbides, nitrides, oxides.
+CVD can also be used to synthesize chalcogenide glasses.

 Sulfide based thin films

 The fabrication of chalcogenide thin films is a topic of research.
 For example, routes to germanium disulfide films could entail germanium chloride and hydrogen sulphide: